 Corporate IT often defines itself by its technological excellence.
 Organisationally, there is a tendency towards working in silos of specialisation, isolated from the business as a whole and even from each other.
 Acronyms and tech-speak are pervasive, not only forming a part of the identity of those in IT, but also serving to increase their isolation from their customers.
 For the larger organisation, this can translate into increased risk, sub-optimisation and missed potential.
 It also create effective barriers that resist transformation efforts to adapt and evolve the organisation.

 Business insight through serious play - an effective approach to corporate training

 Re-inventing your organisation, teams and the way they interact is a daunting proposition, requiring a reset and reconstruction of understanding and thinking.
 To address this, Game-changing Insight has created a unique collection of business strategy games that effectively reproduce the main processes, decisions and challenges of corporate IT.
 Each of our simulations delivers a deep, holistic understanding of a layer of the corporate IT world and how it interacts with the other layers, with focus on the business, service, and infrastructure layers.
-They each cultivate strategic thinking with a value-driven approach and provide the language to communicate effectively across the organisation.
+Each game cultivates strategic thinking with a value-driven, holistic approach, providing the means to articulate effectively across the organisation.

 For trainers, we offer a complete boxed set by way of the Total-IT package as well as the online equivalents.

 For the corporate world we offer a variety of options from a fun online group activity to a deeper modular training course through Holistic-IT.